* Company receives commitment for over $3 bln DIP financing

 News reports this month that the company hired a law firm that specializes in corporate restructuring and was seeking a bankruptcy loan set off "a dangerous game of dominoes," David Brandon, the company's chief executive and chairman, said in a court filing.

 Ten days later, nearly all the company's vendors refused to ship products without cash in advance, forcing Toys 'R' Us to scramble to raise $1 billion for its suppliers, according to court filings.

 Toys 'R' Us is building inventory for the holiday season and fourth quarter, which accounts for 40 percent of net sales.

-The company said it received a commitment for up to $3.1 billion in debtor-in-possession financing from lenders including a bank syndicate led by JPMorgan Chase & Co and certain existing lenders.
+The company said it received a commitment for up to $3.1 billion in debtor-in-possession financing from lenders including a JPMorgan-led bank syndicate and certain existing lenders.

 The Wayne, New Jersey-based company, which also operates the Babies 'R' Us chain, can return to court to seek approval to borrow the entire loan commitment.

 Brandon said in the court filings that he hoped Chapter 11 would enable the company to address the financial constraints that have held us back in a lasting and effective way.

 The chain could have avoided bankruptcy for another two years but "it would have delayed the inevitable," according to Tuesday court testimony by David Kurtz of Lazard, an investment bank advising Toys 'R' Us.
 He said the company's board realized it should file now, raise significant cash and reverse years of underinvestment.

 Toys 'R' Us, which like other traditional bricks-and-mortar retailers has struggled as more and more consumers shop online, is taking steps to try and entice customers to its stores.